-There’s a personal tax credit available to you for “30% of qualified expenditures for a [solar PV] system,” but the system must be installed by December 31, 2019.
+There’s a personal tax credit available to you for “30% of qualified expenditures for a system,” but the system must be installed by December 31, 2019.
 See Energy.gov for more details.

-There are too many state tax credits to list here, but DSIREUSA.org, a website funded by the US Department of Energy, is an incredible tool that lists tax policies and incentives state by state.
+There are too many state tax credits to list here, but DSIREUSA.org, a website funded by the US Department of Energy, lists tax policies and incentives state by state.
 The website is easy to use, and we highly recommend you check it out.

 The PVWatts Calculator tool comes from the National Renewable Energy Laboratory (NREL), and it can help you “easily develop estimates of the performance of potential PV installations.”
 It has some advanced features, so it helps to do a little research on what you want out of your solar PV system beforehand.

-Once you have all the needed information, you can run a simulation that will give you detailed results (see image below).
+Once you have all the needed information, you can run a simulation that will give you detailed results,

 You can even draw your solar PV system on your roof using Google Maps.

 Project Sunroof uses the Google Maps database to help you see if a solar PV system is suitable for your home.
-This tool doesn’t have nationwide coverage yet, but Google has at least partial data for forty-two states.
+The tool is intuitive and among the most accurate options we’ve discovered.